-HIRING & SELECTION Goal Who Manages the Goal?
-Strategies/Key Activities (How are we going to do it?)
-Indicators of Progress Resources Required Risks and Mitigation Communication/ Engagement Efforts (What are we trying to do?) (name, position) What?
+HIRING & SELECTION Goal Who Manages the Goal? (name, position) gies/Key Activities re we going to do it?)
+Indicators of Progress (How will we know if we are on track for success?)
+Resources Required (What people, time, money, and technology will be needed?)
+Risks and Mitigation (What could go wrong?
+How will we make that less likely to happen?)
+(What are we trying to do?)
+What?
 Who Owns This?
 By When?
-(How will we know if we are on track for success?)
-(What people, time, money, and technology will be needed?)
-(What could go wrong?
-How will we make that less likely to happen?)
-(Who needs to be consulted/ engaged?
-What needs to be communicated?
 Bring awareness to biases held by staff involved in the hiring process Director of HR Explore how implicit biases show up in current hiring process.
 Establish checkpoints throughout the hiring process that mitigate potential for bias.
-HR Dept., building administrators Training will occur before interviews are conducted (ongoing) Certificates of completion of staff completing Implicit Bias Training Diversity Training: A Guide for Hiring and Recruiting Diverse Educators The length of time required to complete the training may be a barrier (i.e. 80-minute training module) District, school leadership, and staff serving on interview committees Develop protocols for screening and selecting Director of HR Create criteria for selecting applicants, provide ethnicity/race data on applicants screened HR Dept., building administrators Sept. to Dec.
-2024 Criteria document created Time and technology to create protocols, Frontline system data Insufficient time District, school leadership, and staff serving on interview committees applicants for initial interviews Director of HK 2) Train staff on selecting candidates for initial interviews HR Dept., building administrators January 2025, ongoing Module created & feedback data Time for training, technology for training module, Frontline system data Insufficient time, fidelity of implementation with use of training modules District, school leadership, and staff serving on interview committees Create a set of protocols for the interview process (i.e. committee composition, orientation, Director of HR Create criteria for interview process, (i.e. committee selection process), provide ethnicity/race data on perspective interview committee members and applicants interviewed HR Dept., building administrators Sept. to Dec.
-2024 Criteria document created Time and technology to create protocols, Frontline system data Insufficient time District, school leadership, and staff serving on interview committees confidentiality) 2) Train staff on interview process HR Dept., building administrators January 2025, ongoing Module created & feedback data Time for training, technology for training module, Frontline system data Insufficient time, fidelity of implementation with use of training modules District, school leadership, and staff serving on interview committees Establish criteria for developing interview questions that capture information about the Director of HR 1) Create interview questions designed to bring out the individual strengths of the candidate and tease out how an applicant thinks rather than assessing work experiences they may/may HR Dept., building administrators Sept. to Dec.
-2024 Criteria document created Time and technology to create protocols Insufficient time District, school leadership, and staff serving on interview committees uniqueness of candidates 2) Train staff on effective interview questions HR Dept., building administrators January 2025, ongoing Module created & feedback data Time for training, technology for training module Insufficient time, fidelity of implementation with use of training modules District, school leadership, and staff serving on interview committees
+HR Dept., building administrators Training will occur before interviews are conducted (ongoing) Certificates of completion of staff completing Implicit Bias Training District, school leadership, and staff serving on interview committees Develop protocols for screening and selecting applicants for initial Director of HR 1) Create criteria for selecting applicants, provide ethnicity/race data on applicants screened HR Dept., building administrators Sept. to Dec.
+2024 Criteria document created Time and technology to create protocols, Frontline system data Insufficient time District, school leadership, and staff serving on interview committees interviews 2) Train staff on selecting candidates for initial interviews HR Dept., building administrators January 2025, ongoing Module created & feedback data Time for training, technology for training module, Frontline system data District, school leadership, and staff serving on interview committees Create a set of protocols for the interview process (i.e. committee composition, orientation, confidentiality) Director of HR 1) Create criteria for interview process, (i.e. committee selection process), provide ethnicity/race data on perspective interview committee members and applicants interviewed HR Dept., building administrators Sept. to Dec.
+2024 Criteria document created Time and technology to create protocols, Frontline system data Insufficient time District, school leadership, and staff serving on interview committees 2) Train staff on interview process HR Dept., building administrators January 2025, ongoing Module created & feedback data Time for training, technology for training module, Frontline system data implementation with use of District, school leadership, and staff serving on interview committees

+1) Create interview questions HR Dept., building Sept. to Dec.
+2024 Criteria document created Time and technology to Insufficient time District, school leadership, Establish criteria for designed to bring out the administrators create protocols and staff serving on individual strengths of the interview committees developing interview candidate and tease out how Director of HR an applicant thinks rather information about the than assessing work uniqueness of candidates experiences they may/may unqueness of curatoutes 2) Train staff on effective HR Dept., building January 2025, ongoing Module created & feedback Time for training, technology Insufficient time, fidelity of District, school leadership, interview questions administrators data for training module implementation with use of and staff serving on training modules interview committees